 At the time, many believed the inmate was strangled by a guard who had finally had enough of the inmate’s screaming.
 Though an investigation was made no one ever admitted to the strangling.
-Most believed that the prisoner was killed by the restless, evil spirit of the nineteenth century prisoner who was so often seen wandering the corridors.
+Most believed that the prisoner was killed by the restless, evil spirit of the 19th-century prisoner who was so often seen wandering the corridors.
 Adding to the mystery, when the guards line up the convicts for a daily count, one too many convicts were in the line-up.
 At the end of the row, appeared the recently strangled convict.
-As everyone, guards and prisoners alike, looked on in stunned silence, the ghostly figure vanished.
+As everyone, guards and prisoners alike looked on in stunned silence, the ghostly figure vanished.

-Today’s visitors and staff often report cold spots within the hallways of D-Block, as well sudden intense feelings.
+Today’s visitors and staff often report cold spots within the hallways of D-Block, as well as sudden intense feelings.
 Cells and 12 and 14 D are the most active.
-Cell 14-D, is often reported to be almost 20 degrees colder than the rest of the cells on the block and numerous psychics have felt emotionally charged impressions in the corners of the cells where punished prisoners were known to have crouched and suffered.
+Cell 14-D is often reported to be almost 20 degrees colder than the rest of the cells on the block and numerous psychics have felt emotionally charged impressions in the corners of the cells where punished prisoners were known to have crouched and suffered.
 These cells are so eerie, that it is said that some park rangers refuse to go there alone.

 When authors Richard Winer and Nancy Osborn, authors of the book Haunted Houses, made a trip to Alcatraz, they also felt eerie feelings in cell 14-D. When the pair, along with a park ranger, entered the cell, they all felt strong vibrations and tingling sensations in their hands and arms.
 Convinced that something or someone was there with them, Osborn stated that she had never felt so much psychic energy in one spot.

-Co-author of the book Haunted Alcatraz, Michael Kouri, also has described receiving psychic impressions when he visited cell 14-D. Also experiencing tingling sensations, he tells of “seeing” and small man with his head shaved who “told” of being beaten, his legs broken by guards, and left in solitary confinement.
+Co-author of the book Haunted Alcatraz, Michael Kouri, also has described receiving psychic impressions when he visited cell 14-D. Also experiencing tingling sensations, he tells of “seeing” a small man with his head shaved who “told” of being beaten, his legs broken by guards, and left in solitary confinement.

 On another occasion when renowned ghost hunter Richard Senate and a psychic spent the night on Alcatraz, Senate locked himself in cell 12-D, where an evil spirit is said to make his home.
 As the steel door was closed, the ghost hunter felt icy fingers wrap around his neck, while the psychic experienced visions of the bodies of twisted and dismembered men.